PRESSING PAST PENTECOST: NINE (EXCERPT OF THE FEASTS OF THE LORD)

 In water baptism the leaven of our old nature is portrayed as dying with Christ on the cross of Calvary.

 The crucifixion of our soulish nature is, as we know from Scripture and experience, a position which we are to grasp by faith and work out in our daily life.
 The adoption of this attitude—that our entire first personality died with Christ and we now are walking in resurrection life—is the manner in which we regard our own state of being, and is the necessary point of view for the saint.

 One hardly can overemphasize the importance of considering ourselves to be crucified with Christ and risen with Christ.
 To make a success of victorious Christian living we must remind ourselves every day that we have come out of the world, have died with Christ on the cross, and have been raised to live in the heavenlies in Him at the right hand of the Father.

 The necessity for remembering who we are, where we have come from, and where we are going, is enjoined on us in both the Old and New Testaments:

-Likewise reckon ye also yourselves to be dead indeed unto sin, but alive unto God through Jesus Christ our Lord.
+Likewise you also, reckon yourselves to be dead indeed to sin, but alive to God in Christ Jesus our Lord.
 (Romans 6:11)

 There always must be a remembrance, a calling to mind, a reckoning that we have left the world and are following Christ.
 The believer who does not make a conscious daily effort to call to mind that he has left the world and now is living in Christ, wanders in confusion, not understanding why he cannot occupy himself with this or that part of the world.